sunsembrace/Solutions-Architect-Associate/readme.md

-1. Labs Created multiple budgets with IAM permissions on AWS console.
+1. Labs Created multiple budgets with IAM permissions on AWS console. - Hands on Lab.

-2. launching website on EC2 Labs -
+2. launching website on EC2 - Hands on Lab.
 Hands-On:
 Launching an EC2 Instance running Linux
 We’ll be launching our first virtual server using AWS Console.